 Current Research and Teaching

-A specialist in American political and intellectual history, Dr. McCoy teaches a wide range of courses at Clark focusing on early American history from the colonial era through the Civil War era of the mid-nineteenth century.
-He is currently working on a parallel/comparative intellectual biography of Thomas Jefferson and Abraham Lincoln that follows directly from his two previous books: a general study of political economy in Revolutionary and Early National America, and a partial biography of James Madison that, by focusing on his retirement, explores the transmission of republican values across generations in nineteenth-century America.
+A specialist in American political and intellectual history, Dr. McCoy teaches courses at both the undergraduate and graduate levels in early American history with emphasis on the period from the Revolution through the Civil War.
+Before coming to Clark he taught at the University of Texas at Austin and Harvard University.
+His current project, which is biographical, focuses on Abraham Lincoln and the Jeffersonian tradition in early and mid-nineteenth-century America.
+It follows directly from his two previous books: a general study of political economy in Revolutionary and Early National America, and a partial biography of James Madison that, by focusing on his retirement, explores the transmission of republican values across generations in the post-Revolutionary era.

 "An 'Old-Fashioned' Nationalism: Lincoln, Jefferson, and the Classical Tradition," Journal of the Abraham Lincoln Association , (Winter 2002).